Ooonana/Debian_kindle/README.md

 Tested only on Kindle PW4

-There are many bugs; expect crashes and display glitches even in apt install consider asking ChatGPT if error occurs (expected errors: dpkg related errors)
+There are many bugs; expect crashes and display glitches even in apt install command.
+Consider asking ChatGPT if error occurs.
+(expected errors: dpkg related errors)
+If your kindle is bricked or shows error 2 or dosent boot, use ssh to recover